loicsander/Robofont-scripts/ScaleFast/README.md

 ### How it works

-To get the best possible results, here’s a few explanations about how this script works.
+To get the best possible results, here are a few explanations about how this script works.

 When you add masters (as many as you like), they are analysed for vertical & horizontal stem width (based on I’s stem and the horizontal bar of H).
 These values are then used as reference point to build an interpolation space (with help of MutatorMath).